-The Commercial Agency Agreement
+The Commercial Agency Agreement in 2021

 Registration of a 100% foreign owned company in some of the Middle East countries is time consuming, expensive, requires a high amount of share capital to be deposited and requires a myriad of compliances to be fulfilled before a company is able to operate.
 A simpler, more cost-effective way of doing business in these countries is through a Commercial Agency Agreement (also called “Agency Agreement”).

 Since 2003, Healy Consultants Group has consequently assisted our Clients in i) securing a reliable local agent ii) conducting due diligence on the potential partner iii) drafting and negotiating terms and conditions of the agency agreement and iv) registering the agency agreement with the Ministry of Commerce and Industry.
 Over the past year, we also assisted our Clients to v) secure an import license (if required) vi) apply for employment visas vii) open corporate bank accounts and viii) other business support services.

 - The Agency Agreement is essentially a partnership between a country national and a foreigner whereby the national (thereafter referred to as “agent” or “sponsor” or “distributor”) agrees to represent, promote and sell goods and services locally on behalf of our Client in return for a fee or commission;

 - The commercial agency agreement is the quickest way to enter these Middle East markets because it allows foreigners to do business (through the agent) without the need to register a legal entity or securing foreign investment license;

 - The Commercial Agency Agreement is governed by the commercial agency law.
 Both, the agent and the agency agreement must be registered with the Ministry of Commerce and Industry and all contracts and invoices must contain the agent’s name, address, type of agency, region and Commercial Agency Agreement registration number;